-Sketching African Print Fashion by Stella Jean….
+Sketching African Print Fashion on ipad

-Here I use the Adobe Photoshop Sketch App on my iPad Mini using the 53Pencil stylus, to illustrate this beautiful ensemble by Stella Jean (LOVE)– of course– my love affair with African Prints is now going on 23 years….
+My love affair with African Prints is now going on 23 years….
 Digital Fashion Sketching made it a lot of fun to do on the go!

 This illustration was my first time really getting comfortable with this app, previously I was spending all of my time on Tayasui Sketches app which I really love love love!
 Both apps are free and cost just a few dollars to get some extra bells and whistles that are totally worth it.
-The only real investment is the iPad and Stylus, which is much more substantial.
+Some people refer to this app as “Sketches Pro” app,

-One of the reasons I really wanted to try the app is because it has a “palm resist” feature: so that you can rest your hand on the iPad without leaving a mark on the page… Tayasui Sketches app, my absolute favorite especially for beginning to sketch with an app, doesn’t have this feature.(I totally adore it though).
+One of the reasons I originally wanted to try the app is because it has a “palm resist” feature: so that you can rest your hand on the iPad without leaving a mark on the page… Tayasui Sketches app, since then, has also added Palm Resist feature.

-Ironically, I fell into a really tough spot while working on the face…. somehow with the palm resist activated, I was unable to zoom beyond a certain point… and so I had very little control over the detail on the face.
-It was a few days later that I realized that turning the palm resist off solved the problem.
-Zooming happens by spreading two fingers on the page.
+Ironically, I fell into a really tough spot while working on the face….
+I was unable to zoom beyond a certain point… and so I had very little control over the detail on the face.

 I love how it came out.

-Whether you care about digital drawing or not, if you love fashion illustration this is still useful… the step by step visuals are so easily aligned with the way I work on paper, just less mess :0).
+the step by step visuals are so much like the way I work on paper, just less mess :0).

 My online Masterclass courses work non-digitally, I do think it’s the best way to get your CHOPS down!!!!
-Get started TODAY when you subscribe!
-Learn designer process, model drawing, illustration, research, presentation.
-DEVELOP your design voice and share it!

 My illustration process overview:

-- I used the pale yellow to fill in the solid flat base tone for the printed fabric, then used a washy/sheer, wide grey brush to lay down major shadows: under the bust, and here and there on the skirt.
+- SHADING: then I used a washy/sheer, wide grey brush to lay down major shadows as shapes: under the bust, and here and there on the skirt.

-- I worked out some facial features
+- FACES, HEADS, HAIR and EXPRESSION: I worked out some facial features

-- I grabbed a thick, super-black Sharpie-like marker tool to show the blackest points from the photo I sketched from, showing the deep shadow INSIDE the collar and some deep wrinkles in the sleeves.
+- I grabbed a thick, super-black digital Sharpie-like marker tool to show the blackest points from the photo I sketched from, showing the deep shadow INSIDE the collar and some deep wrinkles in the sleeves.

 - I also used black to put some motif from the print into the waistband.